chuanconggao/extratools/docs/functions/sortedtools.md

 - Two sequences must be already sorted according to `leftkey` and `rightkey`, respectively.

 !!! success
-    `sortedjoin` is lazy and more efficient than `seqtools.join` and its underneath `toolz.itertools.join`.
+    `sortedjoin` accepts iterable and is more efficient than `seqtools.join` and its underneath `toolz.itertools.join`.

 ``` python
 list(sortedjoin(